MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-consume-web-services.md

 # -- List all versions of the service 'myService'--
 client.list_services('myService')

-# -- Now get the service object for myService v2.0
+# -- Retrieve the service object for myService v2.0
 svc = client.get_service('myService', version='v2.0')

 # -- Learn more about that service.
 print(help(svc))

-# -- View the service capabilities/schema for this service
+# -- View the service object's capabilities/schema
 svc.capabilities()
 ```